Lecture notes on the Gaussian Free Field: Continuous-time loop-soups and their occupation times

 When $\alpha=1$, ${\mathcal Y}_\alpha$ is defined by a collection of independent and identically distributed exponential random variables with mean 1: one for each $x$ in $D$.
-By the above discussion, there is also a concrete way to define $\mathcal{Y}_\alpha$ when $\alpha = 1/2$.
-If $Z$ is a normalised Gaussian random variable, then we can just sample independent identically distributed random variables with the law of $Z^2 /2$ for each $x\in D$.
+By the above discussion, there is also a concrete way to define $\mathcal{Y}_\alpha$ when $\alpha = 1/2$: the independent identically distributed random variables $ {\mathcal Y}_{1/2} (x)$ have the law of $Z^2 /2$ where $Z$ is a centred standard Gaussian.

 This is actually very natural in the loop-soup framework as well, as $\mathcal{W}_\alpha$ corresponds to the occupation time field of a slightly different continuous-time loop-soup, including loops that visit only one point (they have a finite real life-time, but stay put at that point).
 This is defined by adding for each $x\in D$, to the continuous-time loop-soup with intensity $\alpha$ that we described above, an independent Poisson point process of loops that visit only $x$.
 Such loops are described by their positive time-length, and the intensity of this time-length (in the Poisson point process that we add at each $x$) should be given by $\alpha \pi$.